George Sranko, B.Sc., MA (Hons)

 George Sranko, B.Sc., MA (Hons), naturalist, photographer and speaker, is a popular lecturer on cruise ships throughout the world, with hundreds of presentations under his belt.

-George’s style is dynamic, fun, and entertaining – a celebration of science and joyful human spirit.
+George’s style of writing and speaking is dynamic, fun, and entertaining – a celebration of science and joyful human spirit.
 His experience includes over 40 years of writing and speaking to large audiences, with hundreds of highly rated talks for top cruise lines since 2007.
 He has appeared as a featured lecturer on several world cruises.

 George’s articles and presentations are based on real-world knowledge and adventures from over 90 countries throughout the world, including Africa, Australia, New Zealand, Central and South America, Asia, Greenland, Iceland, Ireland, UK and regions throughout the Mediterranean.

 His presentations are visually rich, with stunning images and satellite fly overs from around the globe.
 His Google Maps portfolio of photos and videos has attracted over 80-million views and receives over 1-million views per month.

 George has an MA in environmental governance (Griffith University, Queensland) and a BSc in biology (UBC, Vancouver).
 He has over forty years of professional experience; as a Naturalist with Canada’s National Parks, as a Registered Professional Biologist, and as a Senior Consultant for terrestrial and marine strategies in British Columbia.

 Jan Cadieux, BSc.
 MEd.

 Jan Cadieux, BSc, MEd, is a naturalist, environmental researcher and writer.
 She has a life-long passion for all wild creatures from wild bees, butterflies and birds to endangered Orcas, Whale sharks and Asian elephants.